-All subjects will be assessed at baseline, 1 year and 2 years.
+New premanifest subjects recruited to replace withdrawals will be assessed at baseline and 12-months (corresponding to years 3 and 4 of the study).
+All other subjects will be assessed at baseline, 12, 24 and 36 months (corresponding to years 1 to 4 of the study).
 At each visit, subjects will undergo clinical, motor, cognitive, neuropsychiatric, MRI and oculomotor assessment as well as donating blood samples (See Table 2).
-Each visit will last approximately 7 hours.
+Each visit will last approximately 7 hours and assessments are selected from those listed in Table 2.